Fraction Calculator

 Homework checking

-Verify a fraction arithmetic answer in seconds — the step-by-step explanation shows whether you missed a common denominator or a reduction.
+Verify any fraction arithmetic answer — the step-by-step explanation shows whether you forgot a common denominator or a final reduction.

 2